secwexen/security-playbooks/playbooks/triage/data-exfiltration-triage.md

 - session duration;
 - connection pattern.

-Determine whether the volume and timing are consistent with legitimate business activity.
+Determine whether the volume, timing, and transfer pattern are consistent with established baseline activity or approved business processes.

 Pay attention to: